• Europe

 Does QuickBooks Work for International Payments?

-According to the QuickBooks support Team, an integrated QBO add-on app is required to receive some international payments.
+According to the QuickBooks Support Team, an integrated QuickBooks Online add-on app is required to receive some international payments.
 QuickBooks Online doesn’t accept online payments from foreign bank accounts.

-A global payables automation app is needed for the QBO accounting software.
+A global payables automation app is needed for the QuickBooks Online accounting software.
 It provides global ACH (and other international bill payment methods) in local currencies and handles foreign exchange rates.

-Making supplier invoice payments from country to country through QuickBooks is enhanced through a QBO add-on app.
+Making supplier invoice payments from country to country through QuickBooks is enhanced through a QuickBooks Online add-on app.
 Global payment choices include hundreds of countries and foreign currencies and several payment methods.
 Payment options are global ACH bank transfers, wire transfers, eCheck, debit cards, credit cards, and PayPal.

-The QuickBooks support link for sending international wire transfers to vendors includes a step-by-step process for QBO.
-Start by turning on multicurrency before making the wire transfer to avoid a sync error.
+The QuickBooks support link for sending international wire transfers to vendors includes a step-by-step process for QuickBooks Online.
+Start by turning on multicurrency before making the QuickBooks wire transfer to avoid a sync error.

 ACH vs. Wire Transfer for International Payments